MickeyOoh/Exercises/implements/diffie-hellman/README.md

 Diffie-Hellman key exchange.

+it is a method of securely exchanging cryptographic keys over a public channel and was one of the first public-key protocols as orginally conceptualizedby Ralph Merkle and named after Whitfield Diffie and Martin Hellman.

 Alice and Bob use Diffie-Hellman key exchange to share secrets.
 They start with prime numbers, pick private keys, generate and share public keys, and then generate a shared secret key.